dolmstea/homebrew-kicad/README.md

 the wxWidgets files to a custom location but does not apply appropriate permissions bits, leading to a "Permission denied" error.

+--Update
+This build problem is fixed.
+The entire formula now builds and links with no problems, but is still unable to find the wx libraries on launch.

 The vast majority of the rest of the compiler issues have been sorted out at this point, we're just still working on little things.
 Hopefully a working release will be available in the coming days or weeks.